tjbencomo/ngs-pipeline/README.md

 ### Singularity Container + Conda Environments
 `snakemake` can run `ngs-pipeline` in a `singularity` container.
 Inside this container each step is executed with a `conda` environment specified in `envs/`.
-This approach controls the OS and individual packages, ensuring that certain software versions are used for analysis.
+This approach controls the OS and individual libraries, ensuring that certain software versions are used for analysis.
 This approach can be enabled with the `--use-conda --use-singularity` flags. **This approach is recommended because using .yaml files to specify the environment records the software version used for each step, helping others reproduce your results.**